awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

    1. MUST be configured with a list of AWS regions
    2. MAY be configured with an AWS account ID
-   3. MAY be configured with a list of string [grant tokens](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#grant-tokens) to be included in all AWS KMS calls
+   3. MAY be configured with a list of string [grant tokens](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#grant-tokens) to be included in all AWS KMS API calls
-   4. MUST configure a multi-keyring of AWS KMS symmetric region discovery keyrings...
+   4. MUST be implemented as a multi-keyring of AWS KMS symmetric region discovery keyrings...
       1. with a single AWS KMS symmetric region discovery keyring for each configured AWS region
       2. with each AWS KMS symmetric region discovery keyring configured with the configured AWS account ID, if applicable
       3. with each AWS KMS symmetric region discovery keyring configured with the configured grant tokens, if applicable